 ‘Twelve-Step’ programs experience a degree of success because they combat shame by encouraging participants to believe that their self-perceived ‘sins’ are forgiven by a ‘Higher Power’.
 This makes them feel more deserving of self-compassion.
 This ‘grace’ is a powerful concept which can change lives.

 One must participate in one’s own emotional recovery, and this will not happen unless one feels that the effort is worthwhile.
 If you consider yourself worthless, you’re unlikely ever to make the effort to heal yourself.
 Indeed, those who cannot forgive themselves are likely to become so mired in shame that they plunge deeper into the trauma of their own issues.

 The same also applies to forgiveness of others.
 If you can’t forgive someone for something they have done to you, then you can never let the hurt of that issue pass.
 We all need to learn forgiveness if we are to develop into emotionally healthy individuals.

 Here is an excerpt from an article, Amazing Grace: How Unconditional Forgiveness Assists Recovery, by Rita Milios where she provides us with a Forgiveness Imagery Exercise adapted from her book Tools for Transformation.
 Rita has used this imagery many times with clients, and has seen amazing transformations as a result.

-Please leave your comments with respect to your own process of forgiveness and/or self-forgiveness.
+Please leave your comments with respect to your own process of self-forgiveness and/or forgiveness and recovery.